Itsmahdizare/machineLearning_f/README.md

 # machineLearning_f

-This is the repository of my personal learning experience.
+my journey in machine learning i write algorithms , i do my research , i do implementation.

-The code includes the implementation of some machine learning algorithms with examples.
+#docstrings are not complete.